08Aristodemus24/data-analyst-proj/readme.md

 StratificationID3: ID representing the stratification value for category 3.
 Similarly, this column would contain the unique identifier for the third stratification value.

 In summary, these columns contain various aspects of the healthcare data, such as the time period, geographic location, data values, stratification categories, and identifiers, all of which are crucial for conducting data analysis and drawing insights in the healthcare domain.

+2. As far as I know, in order to get myself acquainted and understand the data I need to first visualize and manipulate it as best I know how using pandas and python and matplotlib

+the vague next step would now be to import the same now understood data to pgAdmin 4 so I can use pgsql to manipulate it and do data cleaning, preprocessing, cleaning, feature engineering there separately without python

+the next is to now showcase these result in some kind of visualization platform like PowerBI